leah-harrigan/leah-harrigan.github.io/blog.md

 ---

 <p align="center">
-A collection of my thoughts on topics adjacent to social and emotional learning, educational equity, and inclusion at work.
+A collection of my thoughts on topics adjacent to belonging, educational equity, and inclusion at work.
 </p>